skye-harris/llm_intents/README.md

 ### 🗺️ Google Routes

-Computes travel distance and duration from a configured home address to any destination using the Google Routes API.
-The duration includes live traffic for driving and motorcycle/scooter trips, so it is suitable for questions like:
+Computes travel distance and duration from a configured home address to any destination, using the Google Routes API.
+The duration includes live traffic for driving and motorcycle/scooter trips, making it suitable for questions like:

 * `"how far of a drive is it to the airport"`
 * `"how long would it take to drive to X"`
 * `"when should I leave to get to X by 6pm"` — the LLM uses the returned duration to work backwards from the target arrival time.

-For a future departure time, the API returns predicted (expected) traffic for that time window rather than current conditions.
+When a future departure time is supplied, the API returns predicted traffic for that time window rather than current conditions.

 #### Requirements

-* Requires a [Google API key](https://console.cloud.google.com/apis/credentials) with the **Routes API** enabled.
+* Requires a [Google API key](https://console.cloud.google.com/apis/credentials) with **both** the **Routes API** and the **Places API (New)** enabled.
+The Places API is used to improve destination accuracy; you do not need to enable the Google Places tool in this integration.
 * The same Google API key can be shared with the Google Places and YouTube tools if those are configured.

 #### Configuration Steps